ortiza5/modding-vivaldi/basics/devtools.md

 1. Open DevTools and click the element picker button (mouse pointer) on top left.
    It turns blue.
+> Tip: You can also use the shortcut Crl+Shift+C to activate the element picker

 2. Hover the active tab in the Vivaldi window and move around until you see the span element with the `.title` class.